My Employee is Angry at Me

 Will this work if my employee is rude to me?

-A rude employee may be a sign of disrespect for you as the owner or manager.
+A rude employee is a sign of disrespect for you as the owner or manager.
 Moreover, you may not know why you have lost this employee’s respect.
-So, yes, this process will allow you to find out why the employee is rude to you.
-If you don’t know why the employee is rude you can’t correct the situation.
+So, yes, this process will allow you to discover why the employee is rude.
+You can’t correct the situation if you don’t know why the employee is rude.

-That being said, if your organization has a culture of being rude or allowing crude jokes then this may be a bigger issue that you will have to tackle.
-Therefore, if it’s a bigger issue then you may have to do team or organization-wide meetings, not just one-on-one conversations to start addressing this.
+That being said, if your organization has a culture of being rude or allowing crude jokes, this may be a bigger issue you must tackle.
+Therefore, if it’s a bigger issue, you may have to do team or organization-wide meetings to address this, not just one-on-one conversations.

 Will this work if my employee hates me or doesn’t like me?

-If you know the employee hates you then it is vital that you do this!
-Unfortunately, that honest open conversation might be high tension with a lot of yelling.
-Therefore, make sure you also invite a trusted friend or coworker to the meeting but follow the same process.
-In addition, expect a long period of time before this employee will trust or like you again.
+If you know the employee hates you, then you must do this!
+Unfortunately, that honest, open conversation might be high tension with much yelling.
+Therefore, ensure you invite a trusted friend or coworker to the meeting but follow the same process.
+In addition, expect a long period before this employee will trust or like you again.

 Will this work if my employee doesn’t talk to me?

 There may be two reasons this employee is not talking to you.
-First, they could hate you so see above.
+First, they could hate you, so see above.
 Secondly, they could be intimidated by you.
-So, if they are intimidated by you then you still have the honest open conversation process but you need to be extra nice to them.
+So, if they are intimidated by you, you still have the honest, open conversation process, but you need to be extra nice to them.
 In other words, don’t try to make the meeting intimidating and find a way to show them you are not what they think.

 Moving Forward